-Deposit criteria are tighter with expat mortgages, primarily due to international anti-money-laundering laws.
+Deposit criteria are tighter with UK lenders and expat mortgages, primarily due to international anti-money-laundering laws.
 Lenders must be careful about where deposits come from, ensuring borrowers can justify their sources.
 Again, this can be problematic, as tracing international sources often isn’t as straightforward as it is within the UK using local and national accounts.

 Standard acceptable forms of deposit:

-- Savings accounts (UK or overseas)
+- Savings accounts (overseas or UK bank account)